 As I mention in my About Tammy bio, I love cooking and especially love baking.
 Where else do you get the melding of magic and science?

-As a former rocket scientist (years ago I worked as an Aerospace Engineer in the Space Shuttle program), the science of cooking intrigues me as well…knowing how the different ingredients react with each other (will they complement the flavor you're trying to get?
-Foam over and cause a huge mess in the kitchen?) is important.
+As a former rocket scientist (years ago I worked as an Aerospace Engineer in the Space Shuttle program), the science of cooking intrigues me as well.
+Knowing how the different ingredients react with each other is important.
+Will they complement the flavor you're trying to get?
+Foam over and cause a huge mess in the kitchen?

 Converting from Volume to Weight